tamarin-prover/tamarin-prover/src/005_protocol-specification.md

           []

-This second rule requires receiving a message `Y` from the network but also that previously, an initiator fact was generated.
+This second rule requires receiving a message `Y` from the network but also that an initiator fact was previously generated.
 This rule then consumes this fact, and since there are no further steps in the protocol, does not need to output a similar fact.
 As the `Init_1` fact is instantiated with the same parameters, the second step will use the same agent identities and the exponent